US Hits Record COVID-19 Hospitalizations as Cases Climb

 The U.S. hit a record number of coronavirus hospitalizations Tuesday, according to the COVID Tracking Project, amid a nationwide surge of infections that shows no signs of slowing.

 Hospitalizations across the country reached 61,964 Tuesday just as an NBC News analysis found the number of new U.S. cases for the three-week period ending Monday nearly doubled to 1.9 million from the previous 21-day tally of 1.07 million.
-If this tend continues the U.S. could have 13.6 million cases by Nov.
-30 and by Dec.
-21, that number at the current rate could climb to 19.9 million.
+If this trend continues at that rate the U.S. could have 13.6 million cases by Nov.
+30 and 19.9 million cases by Dec.
+21.

 The new wave appears bigger and more widespread than the surges that happened in the spring and summer — and threatens to be worse.
 But experts say there are also reasons to think the nation is better able to deal with the virus this time around.